 Looking for the right job can be a tedious and draining task.
 Most people who apply for jobs will experience more rejection than success.
 However, there is no better feeling than finally succeeding in an interview and getting the role you were aiming for.
-However, in order to get there, you need to make sure you read the job description.
+However, in order to get there, you need to make sure you read the job description and write your CV in accordance with it.
 This provides vital information that you do not want to miss out on.
 Especially if you are really interested in the position you are applying for.
-Every company is different and will want something different from their employees.
+Every company is different and will want something different from its employees.
 Today, we will be taking a look at why reading the job description is so important for potential applicants.

 1. Prepares You for Expectations